dharmaprotocol/dharmaOS/README.md

     - `a / b => c`
     - `a ** b => c`
 - outputs: a list of defined tokens and the raw amount of that token that the balance prior to execution of the action script must increase by.
 Each action script (i.e. imported action scripts as well as the importing action script) will enforce its own input and output checks independently.
+- associations: a list of defined tokens along with variables or results that are "associated" with that token, i.e. should be denominated in the specified token.
 - description: a string that summarizes the action taking place and that will be used to populate notifications, emails, and activity feed cards by default.
 Simulated results will be used until an action's transaction has mined, at which point realized results will be used.
 Token helpers, such as name / symbol / decimals, will be available in order to parse addresses and amounts into human-readable representations.

 ### Example